If you are in immediate danger, call 911 or the GW Police Department.

-If you have any questions or concerns regarding GW’s response, please contact Rory Muhammad, Director & Title IX Coordinator.
+If you have any questions or concerns regarding GW’s response, please contact Asha Reynolds, Interim Director & Title IX Coordinator.

 Designated Reporters are university community members who are required to promptly report any information they learn about suspected or alleged sexual harassment, sexual assault, domestic and/or dating violence, and stalking to the Title IX Coordinator.

 Designated Reporters include, but are not limited to, faculty, resident advisors, academic advisors, deans, provosts, anyone who directly supervises students, and other staff listed in the Policy.
 Please contact the Title IX Office if you have any questions about who is considered a designated reporter.

 When a Designated Reporter knows about an allegation of sexual harassment, sexual assault, domestic and/or dating violence, and stalking, the designated reporter should contact the Title IX Office and provide all relevant information that they know regarding the incident.
 However, they should not attempt to investigate the incident.
 Once a report is made to the Title IX Office, the Title IX Office focuses on reaching out to the impacted individual to offer support and resources.
 Barring a threat of ongoing danger to the impacted individual or the university community, the affected individual is in charge of the steps that are taken and every effort will be made to protect their privacy.